ilkayaktas/RetailStoreAssignment/README.md

 There is a security issue.
 The warning is related to CSRF protection.
 Because this project is not deployed in a real system and I have time limitation, i didn't spend time here.

+### Test
+I have created unit test and additionally integration test.
+Unit tests doesn't require Spring context but integration test requires.
+You can distinguish integration test class from their name.
+To run all test together, all spring context is invoked and run test.
+**To do this, mongodb should be running.** Even embedded mongodb is an option, I didn't prefer to use embedded mongodb because of time constraints.
+Additionally, environment variables are required to run test.
+Run below command:

+`mvn -DMONGODB_IP=localhost -DMONGODB_USER=root -DMONGODB_PASSWORD=passw0rd test`

 ### Class diagrams
 #### Rest Controller
 ![](img/rest-controller.png)